COVID-19's Final Act And Epilogue (NYSE:AM)

 Progress in vaccine development is advancing at a rapid pace providing hope of total coronavirus elimination.
 Top major pharmaceutical companies AstraZeneca, Moderna, Johnson & Johnson and Sanofi have announced promising vaccine candidates whose availability could be as early as October and within the next 12 months.
 Therapeutics treatments are also proceeding rapidly like Remdesivir, Hydroxy Chloroquine and convalescent plasma.
 These medical advances will accelerate the global recovery from the Coronavirus as countries return to post virus normalcy like that being enjoyed by China and South Korea.

 We remain constructive on an economic recovery based on progress made in containment, tracking, and medical advances.
-To quote five facts highlighted by Dr. Scott Atlas of Stanford Hospital and the Heritage Institute in his article “The Data is in--stop the panic and end the total isolation”.
+To quote five facts highlighted by Dr. Scott Atlas of the Hoover Institution and former Professor and Chief of Neuroradiology at Stanford University Medical Center in his article “The Data is in--stop the panic and end the total isolation”.

 The Lockdown Recession of 2020 has had a devastating economic impact on the United States.
 The chart below shows the 12% peak to trough GDP decline—a decline that is three times worse than any recession since World War II.